visahaarala/jazzchords/README.md

 ## Issues

-- Firefox messes up the chord symbol layout.
+- The chord symbol layout does not work in Firefox.

 - `play` functionality seems to not work on some older iPhone iOS versions due to problems with AudioContext.